Discovery-Limited/SetAppWeek4/ScenarioEUserStories.md

 ### Notes 2 - David UP2049418:

 Would like to have the option to input locations themselves, and also input locations in advance e.g. would be in Portsmouth for 3 days and then in London afterward.

+### Notes 3 - Akobir UP2158827:

+User is open to social media integration for easier music sharing with friends.

 ### Notes 4 - Oguz UP2157044: